-- 3 Fully swivel out the SR-unit so that any dust blown through the purge air hose is not deposited on the window. - 4 Put the purge air unit back into operation, see "For GMP probe: Start-up of the purge air supply", page 33.
+- 3 Fully swivel out the SR-unit and the reflector so that dust which was possibly blown through the purge air hose is not deposited on the windows. - 4 Put the purge air unit back into operation, see "Start-up of the purge air supply", page 35.